Business ethics: Ethics officers

 Following a series of fraud, corruption, and abuse scandals that affected the United States defense industry in the mid-1980s, the Defense Industry Initiative (DII) was created to promote ethical business practices and ethics management in multiple industries.
 Subsequent to these scandals, many organizations began appointing ethics officers (also referred to as "compliance" officers).
 In 1991, the Ethics & Compliance Officer Association —originally the Ethics Officer Association (EOA)—was founded at the Center for Business Ethics at Bentley University as a professional association for ethics and compliance officers.

 The 1991 passing of the Federal Sentencing Guidelines for Organizations in 1991 was another factor in many companies appointing ethics/compliance officers.
-These guidelines, intended to assist judges with sentencing, set standards organizations must follow to obtain a reduction in sentence if they should be convicted of a federal offense.
+These guidelines, intended to assist judges with sentencing, set standards organizations must follow to obtain a reduction in sentence if they are convicted of a federal offense.

 Following the high-profile corporate scandals of companies like Enron, WorldCom and Tyco between 2001 and 2004, and following the passage of the Sarbanes–Oxley Act, many small and mid-sized companies also began to appoint ethics officers.

 Often reporting to the chief executive officer, ethics officers focus on uncovering or preventing unethical and illegal actions.
 This is accomplished by assessing the ethical implications of the company's activities, making recommendations on ethical policies, and disseminating information to employees.

 The effectiveness of ethics officers is not clear.
 The establishment of an ethics officer position is likely to be insufficient in driving ethical business practices without a corporate culture that values ethical behavior.
 These values and behaviors should be consistently and systemically supported by those at the top of the organization.
-Employees with strong community involvement, loyalty to employers, superiors or owners, smart work practices, trust among the team members do inculcate a corporate culture.
+Employees with strong community involvement, loyalty to employers, superiors or owners, smart work practices, and trust among the team members do inculcate a corporate culture.

 Sustainability initiatives

 Many corporate and business strategies now include sustainability.
 In addition to the traditional environmental 'green' sustainability concerns, business ethics practices have expanded to include social sustainability.
-Social sustainability focuses on issues related to human capital in the business supply chain, such as worker's rights, working conditions, child labor, and human trafficking.
+Social sustainability focuses on issues related to human capital in the business supply chain, such as workers' rights, working conditions, child labor, and human trafficking.
 Incorporation of these considerations is increasing, as consumers and procurement officials demand documentation of a business's compliance with national and international initiatives, guidelines, and standards.
 Many industries have organizations dedicated to verifying ethical delivery of products from start to finish, such as the Kimberly Process, which aims to stop the flow of conflict diamonds into international markets, or the Fair Wear Foundation, dedicated to sustainability and fairness in the garment industry.

 Initiatives in sustainability encompass "green" topics, as well as social sustainability.
-Tao et al. refer to a variety of "green" business practices including green strategy, green design, green production and green operation.
-There are however many different ways in which sustainability initiatives can be implemented by a company.
+Tao et al. refer to a variety of "green" business practices, including green strategy, green design, green production and green operation.
+There are however, many different ways in which sustainability initiatives can be implemented by a company.